 As a Virtual Assistant you’re used to managing the needs of your clients and your own business.
 But your online and offline worlds are often fueled by stress and the need to be constantly available for others, so it’s crucial that you implement a good self-care regime that looks after the most important asset in your business – you.

 Running your own VA business can be hard work, there is so much to do supporting clients to earn an income.
 It can feel like you are permanently juggling or walking a fine tightrope, with no one to turn to for advice or help.
 That’s why it’s so important that you use the tips above to create a self-care regime that works for you.
-And if you’re looking for a membership that’s designed for VAs and enables its members to support one another, gain insight into other business models, share resources, build a community and get advice in real time from people who not only understand but who have been there too – check out the VA:Be Awesome Club – you’ll be glad you did!
+And if you’re looking for a membership that’s designed for VAs and enables its members to support one another, gain insight into other business models, share resources, build a community and get advice in real time from people who not only understand but who have been there too – check out the VA Membership – you’ll be glad you did!